Emil von Reznicek: Life

-When the Nazi Party came to power in 1933, Reznicek (who was not interested in politics) had a problem: his wife Berta was of Jewish origin (although she had been raised as a Calvinist).
-Soon there were threats to blackmail the family.
-Berta only in the very last moment was prevented from suicide.
-She retired completely from public life and died early in 1939 of a heart attack.
-Reznicek's daughter Felicitas attempted to leave Germany for Switzerland, but received no permit to work there.
-Therefore, she remained in Berlin, where she entered the German resistance movement as early as 1934.
-Later, she also collaborated with the British MI6, becoming one of its most important informants.
-(Winston Churchill bestowed on her British citizenship in 1951).
-She had a personal relationship with Hitler's Adjudant Fritz Wiedemann and therefore access to the innermost circles of the Nazi regime.
-On the other hand, Emil-Ludwig (1898–1940), Reznicek's youngest son, was a fervent Nazi sympathiser even before 1933, joining the party and the SS.
-When he appeared in Nazi uniform in 1933, Reznicek was outraged and a complete split of the family was prevented only with the promise never to discuss politics.
-In 1934, Reznicek accepted Strauss's invitation to become the German delegate at the ständige Rat für die Internationale Zusammenarbeit der Komponisten.
-Contrary to the opinion promulgated by Ernst Krenek, this was not a Nazi-organisation but an invention of Richard Strauss tolerated by the Nazi-Propaganda.
-With some restrictions the Rat operated rather independently (at least up to 1941); organising festivals and concerts with modern music in all its member states.
-Reznicek organised these concerts in Germany and in due course he was able to present compositions which were not particularly in-line with the Nazi-ideology (e.g. the music of Jewish composers such as Dukas and Wladigeroff or jazz-inspired works like The Rio Grande by Constant Lambert.
+The rise of the Nazi Party in 1933, however, brought new and complex challenges.
+While Reznicek himself was not interested in politics, his wife Berta's Jewish origin (though she had been raised as a Calvinist) became a dangerous liability under the new regime.
+This was not Reznicek’s first encounter with the complexities of Jewish identity within his own family.
+His son, Friedrich ("Fritz") von Marbod, born in 1887, had emigrated to the United States in 1907.
+Ironically, several of Fritz's sons were now serving as high-ranking fighter pilots in the US military, directly opposing the regime that threatened their relatives in Germany.
+One son, Robert von Marbod (1925-2020), became a US diplomat who would later be stationed in Germany—a poignant twist of fate.
+Another son, Erich von Marbod (born 1929), rose to the position of Assistant Secretary of Defense.
+Meanwhile, Reznicek's daughter Felicitas (1904–1997) attempted to leave Germany for Switzerland but was denied a work permit.
+She remained in Berlin and joined the resistance movement in 1934, later working with British intelligence.
+Back in Germany, the threat to Berta was immediate.
+The family faced blackmail, and Berta, driven to despair, nearly committed suicide.
+She withdrew from public life and died of a heart attack in 1939.
+Amidst these personal and political upheavals, in 1934 Reznicek accepted Strauss's invitation to become the German delegate at the ständige Rat für die Internationale Zusammenarbeit der Komponisten.
+Contrary to the opinion promulgated by Ernst Krenek, this was not a Nazi organization but an invention of Richard Strauss tolerated by the Nazi propaganda.
+With some restrictions, the Rat operated rather independently (at least up to 1941), organizing festivals and concerts with modern music in all its member states.
+Reznicek organized these concerts in Germany and in due course he was able to present compositions which were not particularly in-line with the Nazi-ideology (e.g., the music of Jewish composers such as Dukas and Wladigeroff or jazz-inspired works like The Rio Grande by Constant Lambert).
 When the Nazi party tightened the grip on the Rat in 1942, Reznicek tried to resist and eventually resigned.
 Already in 1940 he had raised some suspicion at the Reich Ministry of Public Enlightenment and Propaganda with his autobiography, which was destined for publication but prohibited by censorship.
 During his final years, the performance of his works in Germany diminished considerably.
-In 1943 he was evacuated from Berlin to Baden (near Vienna).
+In 1943, he was evacuated from Berlin to Baden (near Vienna).
 There he suffered a stroke on Christmas Day 1943, from which he never fully recovered.
-Becoming more and more demented he was allowed to come back to Berlin in February 1945.
+Becoming more and more demented, he was allowed to come back to Berlin in February 1945.
 He died on 2 August 1945 from hunger-typhus.
+He was buried in the first coffin sold in Berlin after the war, and the pall bearers removed their suits, socks, and shoes for security reasons suggested by the Soviet major at the border of east and west Berlin.[5][6]
 Reznicek was a friend of Richard Strauss, but relations between the two were ambivalent.
 Reznicek's symphonic poem Schlemihl (1912) has been seen as a parody of Strauss' A Hero's Life, though in his autobiography Reznicek rejected this interpretation.
 By his own account, his greatest influence was, in fact, Gustav Mahler.
-Sardonic humour features in much of Reznicek's music, from the prankster Till Eulenspiegel and the jibbering Blaubart of Ritter Blaubart to the Dance around the Golden Calf in Der Sieger and the expressionist Tarantella movement of the Dance Symphony (No. 5, 1925).
+Sardonic humor features in much of Reznicek's music, from the prankster Till Eulenspiegel and the jibbering Blaubart of Ritter Blaubart to the Dance around the Golden Calf in Der Sieger and the expressionist Tarantella movement of the Dance Symphony (No. 5, 1925).